lapidesd/Lapides-etal-2020-RationalMethod/README.md

 REFERENCES:

 Crompton, O., Sytsma, A., and Thompson, S. (2019).
-“Emulation of the Saint Venant Equations645Enables Rapid and Accurate Predictions of Infiltration and Overland Flow Velocity on Spatially Heterogeneous Surfaces.”
+“Emulation of the Saint Venant Equations Enables Rapid and Accurate Predictions of Infiltration and Overland Flow Velocity on Spatially Heterogeneous Surfaces.”
 Water Resources Research.

 Koutsoyiannis, D., Kozonis, D., and Manetas, A. (1998).
 “A mathematical framework for studying rainfall intensity-duration-frequency relationships.”Journal of Hydrology, 206, 118–135.